emezch93/CodeVent-Digital/README.md

 - `blog/<slug>.html` — one static file per article, same navbar/footer as the rest of the site
 - Each article ships its own `Article` JSON-LD schema, canonical URL, and Open Graph tags
 - New articles are added the same way: create a new `blog/<slug>.html`, list it in `blog/index.html`, add it to `sitemap.xml`

+## URL Structure — Important

+Cloudflare Pages automatically strips `.html` from every URL and 301-redirects the `.html` version to the clean one (e.g. `about.html` → `/about`).
+This happens at the hosting layer, not in this repo, and there is no build config here to change it.

+Because of this, every internal link, the `canonical` tag on every page, `sitemap.xml`, and `manifest.json` must all point to the **extensionless** URL, not the filename:

+- Correct: `href="/about"`, `<link rel="canonical" href="https://codeventdigital.site/about" />`
+- Wrong: `href="about.html"` — this is a live file that still exists and is still linked to and edited as `about.html`, but it should never be referenced by its filename anywhere Google or a visitor can follow it, only the extensionless path.

+Mismatches here caused a full round of Google Search Console "Page with redirect" and "Alternate page with proper canonical tag" indexing issues in July–August 2026.
+If you add a new page, give it a canonical tag and internal links using the extensionless path from the start.

 ## Tech Stack